Best Winter Tires for SUVs: Stay in Control on Icy Roads

 - Low rolling resistance

-- Poor performance on pavement
+- OK performance on clear pavement

-Types of Winter Tires
+Types of winter tires

-A studless winter tire can look a whole lot like an all-season or all-whether tire to the untrained eye.
+Studless: A studless winter tire can look a whole lot like an all-season or all-whether tire to the untrained eye.
 There are some major differences, though.
-You'll notice that most winter tires have deeper tread blocks and more sipes.
+You’ll notice that most winter tires have deeper tread blocks and more sipes.
 Many feature a directional pattern, which all comes together for a slightly more aggressive-looking tire.

 While the tread features are important to winter performance, they're not all there is to consider.
 The compounds and chemical formulas used are also essential to winter performance.
 Winter tires are much softer than other tire types to help them remain pliable and maintain traction when temperatures drop below roughly 40 degrees Fahrenheit.
 So, even if you live in an area with relatively well-kept roads, studless winter tires are a wise choice.

-A stud is a simple cylindrical metal component that's installed to the tire's tread to add a little more bite in wintry conditions.
+Studded/Studdable: A stud is a simple cylindrical metal component that’s installed to the tire’s tread to add a little more bite in wintry conditions.
 Where even the best winter tires may fail to get a grip in ice and snow, the studs dig a little deeper to provide the necessary traction.

 Most of us won't need studs.
 These are generally intended for more extreme ice and snow conditions.
 Studdable tires are a great option for those who live in something of a grey area since studs can be added if conditions are generally mild but can become treacherous.